aardvark-community/navigation-in-vr-lopez/README.md

 Running the demo `Tansportation.Thesis` download the data from http://download.vrvis.at/acquisition/32987e2792e0/PRo3D/VictoriaCrater.zip and place the subfolder `HiRISE_VictoriaCrater_SuperResolution` it beside the executeable in a folder called data.

 For convinience, a prebuilt version which was used for the experiments is listed as release (this one was compiled for windows).
+The startup program in this particular build is called `Aardvark.VR.Demo.exe` in the publish folder - the rest of the directory structure should work out of the box (with data one level up beside the publish folder).

-Thanks to Marc for his great work!
+**Thanks to Marc for his great work!**